SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 * On a 64-bit platform, ``Int`` is the same size as ``Int64``.

-Unless you need to work with a specific size of integer, you should always use ``Int`` for code consistency and interoperability.
+Unless you need to work with a specific size of integer, always use ``Int`` for integer values in your code.
+This aids code consistency and interoperability.
 Even on 32-bit platforms, ``Int`` can store any value between ``-2,147,483,648`` and ``2,147,483,647``, and is large enough for many integer ranges.